 What to do with your gas meter readings

 Once you have your reading check your last bill and see what the estimated reading was.
 If it looks like you have been overpaying, you are entitled to a refund from your gas company.

 If you have been underpaying contact your supplier to increase your Direct Debit payments or pay it off in one go if it is a small amount.
 Once you've paid off what you owe, you can search for a cheaper supplier.

 Contacting your supplier

 The suppliers often have a dedicated phoneline you can use to provide your own meter readings.
 This number should appear clearly on your bill, and many suppliers will email you to ask for meter readings which you can submit online.
 Some companies will automatically send you a fresh bill based on your reading, others may ask whether you want a fresh bill.

 Think the meter reading is wrong?

-If your meter reading seems wrong, you might want to supplier an altered reading, or contact your supplier to let them know there could be something wrong with your meter.
+If your meter reading seems wrong, you might want to send your supplier an altered reading, or contact your supplier to let them know there could be something wrong with your meter.
 They will most likely send someone out to look at your meter.